 You can use DigitalSafe, another encrypted storage program, at a fifty-percent discount through Golden Frog.
 They haven’t provided the link yet, but check back soon.
 We’ll make it available when they provide it.

 You can also use SpiderOak, recommended by no less than Edward Snowden.
-You can get a sixty-day free trial of SpiderOak by following this link, kindly provided by Golden Frog.
 After the trial is up, the service only costs $7 per month.
 This offer is only available for Golden Frog users.